 December 2020 – September 2021

-For the needs assessment effort, Porterville Unified School District (PUSD) has conducted an initial broad online survey of community members.
-Then the project team will collect in depth data and input from school faculty; elementary, middle and high school students; school caregivers’ and parents through community forums, focus groups, surveys (digital/online questionnaire and personal interviews), and social media tools.
+For the needs assessment effort, Porterville Unified School District (PUSD) conducted an initial broad online survey of community members.
+The project team collected in depth data and input from school faculty; elementary, middle and high school students; school caregivers’ and parents through community forums, focus groups, surveys (digital/online questionnaire and personal interviews), and social media tools.
 PUSD engaged Climate Action Pathways for Schools (CAPS) to support its community engagement plan.
-CAPS has worked with student interns to develop and implement communication tools and materials that support efforts to engage, inform, and educate community members.
+CAPS worked with student interns to develop and implement communication tools and materials that support efforts to engage, inform, and educate community members.
 Student engagement is a critical aspect of the project and previous experience facilitating student driven ‘work-based learning’ initiatives have been effective in implementing change at the schools.